 I recommend that pet owners have their kinkajou spayed/neutered to avoid health problems and behavioral problems later in life.
 This can be expensive and unless the vet has experience with kinkajous, the surgery can be fatal.

 The kinkajou’s diet consist of fresh fruits that will need to be prepared and cut for them each night.
-This can get expensive.
+This can get expensive and time consuming.

 Preparing for your Kinkajou Before you bring your kinky home, you should have its habitat and cage ready before you get it, you also need to baby proof you house.
 The primaet biscuits almost always has to be ordered online so you should have all of their food pre-ordered and ready by the time you get them.
 Be prepared to spend several hours per day the first few weeks to get accustomed to your marmie and let them get comfortable with you.